 The hills in Canada’s west have long been alive with the sound of Aussie accents — everyone from gap year travellers earning their keep in the ski resort towns of Whistler and Sun Peaks, to retirees riding high on once-in-a-lifetime luxury coach tours.

 OK, ‘hills’ is an understatement.
 Try stonking, snow-capped, fir tree-clad mountains, so beautiful that your soul does cartwheels at the sight of them.
 Stretching almost 5,000 kilometres from northern British Columbia in Canada, down to the state of New Mexico in the USA, the Rocky Mountains have to be seen to be truly appreciated.
 The Canadian portion crosses the provinces of BC and neighbouring Alberta, and has a particular magic.
-It’s a region of azure glacial lakes, roaring rivers, extraordinary wildlife, a rich First Nations culture, and fascinating pioneering history.
+It’s a region of azure glacial lakes, roaring rivers, extraordinary wildlife, a rich First Nations culture, and fascinating pioneering history — and a road trip is the ideal way to explore!

 In this video, we bring you ten amazing things to do on a road trip through the incredible Canadian Rockies.
 We start the journey in the charming city of Victoria on Vancouver Island, before heading to adventure capital Whistler, Historic Hat Creek, bustling Banff, stunning Lake Louise, wildlife viewing capital Jasper, and on to our final destination of Vancouver on board the famous Rocky Mountaineer.